Living in Saudi Arabia

 As you would expect, religion is an extremely complex topic so our comments below should be considered as a brief overview.
 If you are interested in this topic, there are many good books you can read to learn more.

 Religion means so many different things to everyone - faith, community, history, power, family, and even understanding the universe.
-It is all too easy to think of Islam as a scary or threatening religion when lots of Western media depict mostly images of Islamic terrorists killing and being killed.

 In fact, religion - Islam or any other - often provides an enormous sense of comfort, understanding and community to people.
 Islam teaches peace, personal freedom, tolerance and charity - the same basic principles taught by Christianity and Judaism.